Quixoty/quixoty-test4.github.io/_pages/precedent gallery info.md

 The rules for this competition are that the photo:
 * is related to the theme
-* has been taken by yourself relatively recently
 * does not include any identifiable people in it

 Make sure to send your photos to **landscapedesigntips@outlook.com** along with your name should you want to be credited.
 If you can, please include a short description of why you consider the photo to be a good or bad precedent.